 - Personal appearance is required.
 Please present your official receipt.

-- If the un-cancelled old passport was lost, present PSA/NSO Birth Certificate, Marriage Certificate (if married) and a Notarized Affidavit of Loss.
+- Present PSA/NSO Birth Certificate, Marriage Certificate (if married) and a Notarized Affidavit of Loss. apply here for your birth certificate

 - For those who cannot come in person to claim their passports, the following documents must be presented at Window #6: